Guide

 # 2. Extract the code from the message body

-# 3. Report back with the code for you to complete the flowThe MCP approach adds human-in-the-loop safety.
-The assistant shows you what it found and asks for confirmation before taking action — useful when the identity flow involves sensitive accounts.
+# 3. Report back with the code for you to complete the flowThe MCP approach is especially useful when identity flows involve sensitive accounts where autonomous action would be too risky.

 Agent-to-agent communication via email

-As AI agents become more common, they need to communicate with each other.
-Email is the only universal, open, federated protocol for this.
+Email is the only universal, open, federated messaging protocol on the internet, making it the natural medium for agent-to-agent communication.
 An agent at Company A can email an agent at Company B without any API integration, shared platform, or mutual authentication setup.
-The email protocol handles routing, delivery confirmation, and identity verification (via SPF/DKIM/DMARC) automatically.
+SMTP has operated continuously since RFC 821 was published in 1982 — over 40 years of backward-compatible infrastructure.
+The email protocol handles routing, delivery confirmation, and sender verification (via SPF, DKIM, and DMARC) automatically.

-[AGENT-REQUEST]so the receiving agent can filter for machine-to-machine messages. - Reply threading for conversations: Agents can maintain multi-turn conversations using thread IDs.
-The Nylas CLI’s
+[AGENT-REQUEST]lets the receiving agent filter for machine-to-machine messages. - Reply threading for conversations: Agents maintain multi-turn conversations using thread IDs.
+The

 --reply-toflag keeps messages in the same thread.